 B. Inflationary Effects

 The money measurement concept does not account for changes in the purchasing power of money.
-For instance, assets purchased years ago may be recorded at their historical cost, which may no longer reflect their current value.
+For instance, assets purchased years ago may be recorded at their historical cost, which may no longer reflect their current value, especially in high-inflation economies.

 C. Overreliance on Quantifiable Data